AKarbas/akarbas.github.io/content/authors/aminkarbas/_index.md

   url: "https://cafebazaar.ir/about?l=en"

 # Short bio (displayed in user profile at end of posts)
-bio: Currently looking for a PhD position to join in Fall 2021 in
+bio: Currently looking for a PhD position to join in Fall 2021

-interests:
-- Distributed Computing
-- Cloud Computing
-- Operating Systems
-- Storage and File Systems
-- Computer Networks
-- Security

 education:
   courses:
-  - course: BS Computer Science
+  - course: B.Sc.
+Computer Science
     institution: Sharif University of Technology
     year: 2021